FlameWolf/quick-pad-v2/README.md

 ### Organisation

-- Sort notes by **Updated**, **Created**, **Title**, or **Sentence / Word / Character Count**, ascending or descending.
+- Sort notes by **Updated**, **Created**, **Colour**, **Title**, or **Sentence / Word / Character Count**, ascending or descending.
 Pinned notes always sort to the top, ahead of the chosen ordering.
 - Sort field and direction are remembered between sessions (persisted in IndexedDB).
 - Multi-select mode: tap **Select**, pick notes (or **Select All** / **Deselect All**), then run a bulk action.
 - The available bulk actions are view-specific — e.g. export, favourite, archive, and trash on the dashboard; export, unfavourite, and trash in Favourited; export, unarchive, and trash in Archive; restore and permanently delete in Trash.
-Tags can also be applied or removed in bulk from the tag bar.
+Tags and colours can also be applied or removed in bulk: tags via the tag bar, and colours via the **Apply Colour** button in the selection action bar.
 - Selected count and per-view actions are shown in a sticky selection action bar.
 - Scroll position is preserved per list view (active, favourited, archived, trash), with quick scroll-to-top / scroll-to-bottom buttons.